 If my time was short, I'd make sure I got to see Hall 1.
 The massive space gives room for huge installations and art you're not likely to see at other art fairs.

 If you have two days.
 Plan on spending the better part of your time at Art Basel.
 Check out the first and second floor as well as Hall 1.
 If you’ve seen everything there, check out Liste, Scope, or Volta (three satellite fairs), and get a local guide to see if you should visit any of the exhibitions at the local museums.

 Volta.
-Take a shuttle bus from Art Basel or Liste.
 You'll be able to see all of Volta in about an hour.
-Don't turn around at the cafeteria; the third section of the art fair is hidden behind it.

 Other venues.
-Occasionally other fairs are at St. Jakobshalle.
-Catch the shuttle; don't try to find this location on public transportation.
+Occasionally other fairs are at St. Jakobshalle or other venues.
+Catch the shuttle to St. Jakobshalle; don't try to find this location on public transportation.

 The Beyeler Foundation usually has a show worth going to, and it can be reached on public transportation.
 The Schaulager and Tingley Museums are also worth stopping at.
 If you go to them, I'd catch a cab or tram after you're done rather than wait for the shuttle.

 If you can, stay three or four days.
 That will let you see most of the art in the city.

 There are quite a few local museums; pick up a schedule of their current exhibits and choose what to see based on your time.